Unlike most of the country, Maryland consumers can’t purchase alcohol at grocery stores. That may change soon.

 It’s a messy hodgepodge that does not serve Maryland consumers well.
 The law was designed to protect the mom-and-pop beer and wine shops that dominate the retail landscape but are beholden to large wholesalers in the national three-tier system established after the repeal of Prohibition.
 A smattering of independent, quality-minded retailers have chipped away at the margins, especially in cities such as Annapolis, Baltimore and Frederick — and, more recently in Montgomery County.
 But Marylanders lag behind the rest of the country in their freedom to purchase beverage alcohol.

 “Ninety-eight percent of Americans can go to a grocery store and buy beer.
-Eighty percent can buy wine,” says Adam Borden, of Marylanders for Better Beer and Wine Laws, which has been advocating for chain store sales since 2012.
+Eighty-five percent can buy wine,” says Adam Borden, of Marylanders for Better Beer and Wine Laws, which has been advocating for chain store sales since 2012.
 MBBWL helped change the state’s laws a few years ago to allow Maryland residents to purchase wine directly from wineries.
 The group released a new survey in July that said 67 percent of Maryland consumers favored allowing chain stores to sell alcoholic beverages.

 “We’re one of the last states left restricting the free market for alcohol sales,” says Cailey Locklair, president of the Maryland Retailers Association, the Maryland Association of Chain Drug Stores, the Tri-State Jewelers Association and the Maryland Food Industry Council.
 “I can’t think of any other retail sector where we allow fiefdoms to control the market and we protect them.
 Do we or do we not want a free market?
 Consumers do.”